CBICA/DLMUSE/README.md

 ## Usage

-A pre-trained nnUNet model can be found in the [DLMUSE-0.0.1 release](https://github.com/CBICA/DLMUSE/releases/tag/v0.0.1) as an [artifact](https://github.com/CBICA/DLMUSE/releases/download/v0.0.1/model.zip).
+A pre-trained nnUNet model can be found in the [DLMUSEV2-1.0.0 release](https://github.com/CBICA/DLMUSE/releases/tag/v1.0.0).
 Feel free to use it under the package's [license](LICENSE).

 ### From command line
 ```bash
 DLMUSE -i "image_folder" -o "path to output folder" -m "path to model weights" -f 0 -tr nnUNetTrainer -c 3d_fullres -p nnUNetPlans -d "id" -device cuda/cpu/mps
 ```

-### Using the docker container
+### Using the docker container(OUTDATED)

 In the [docker container](https://hub.docker.com/repository/docker/aidinisg/dlmuse/general), the default model is included, but you can also provide your own.